 For the mobile app experience, the Mighty Networks iOS apps work well with VoiceOver.
 Android devices typically have a built-in Text-to-speech (TTS) engine that reads the text that it can find on the screen.
 Although we do not currently offer a native web screen reader, it’s on the product roadmap to add in the future, and we’re also working to improve compatibility with 3rd-party web screen readers and enhance overall keyboard navigability.

-When adding content, we encourage our customers to use closed captioning, subtitles and/or transcripts to accompany videos.
+When adding content, Hosts can enable video captions on natively uploaded videos.
+For embedded videos, we encourage our customers to use closed captioning, subtitles and/or transcripts to accompany videos.
 We offer embedding for many video providers with these kinds of features such as Searchie.io, YouTube, and Vimeo as described here.
 We also recommend adding caption text with photos for any content that includes imagery, and soon plan to introduce “alt” tag support on images.

 Our native video player offers playback speed support, and we plan to continue expanding its accessibility features going forward.
 In addition, we’re working on controls for auto-playing media to improve accessibility for photosensitive Hosts and members.